 This is copyright protected material.
 You may not sell this book for profit.
 We encourage you to download it and use it free of charge.
-The author hopes the Freedom for All People Series, including of course this book, The Free Enterprise Book, will be used by students all around the world and thus enhances the establishment of democracy, especially in developing countries.
+The author hopes the Freedom For All People Series, including this book, The Free Enterprise Book, will be used by students all around the world to enhance the establishment of democracy, especially in developing countries.